-1. Lay the glider on its back, unzip and remove the glider bag.
+- 1. Lay the glider on its back, unzip and remove the glider bag.
 Untie the velcro ties, remove the basebar, winglets, battens and put them aside.
-Remove the control bar protection bag.

-2. Spread the wings slightly.
+Remove the control bar protection bag. - 2.
+Spread the wings slightly.
 Remove central battens from the sail.
 Dismount the sail from the front leading edge by unscrewing the sail mount screw.
-Undo the sail mount webbing velcro and remove the sail mount webbing from the plastic end at the rear leading edge.

-3. Put a chair or other similar height support under the nose of the glider.

-4. Remove the screw from the keel pocket webbing at the rear part of the keel tube.
-Detach the rear cables from the keel tube.

-5. Dismount the control bar apex assembly from the keel tube.
-Unbolt the hang point tower with a spreader bar and a hang loop from the keel tube and slide it forward, along the keel.

-6. Unbolt the leading edge / crossbar joint, remove the side wires and feed them through the holes and out of the sail.
-Temporarily bolt the leading edge / crossbar joint back together.
+Undo the sail mount webbing velcro and remove the sail mount webbing from the plastic end at the rear leading edge. - 3.
+Put a chair or other similar height support under the nose of the glider. - 4.
+Remove the screw from the keel pocket webbing at the rear part of the keel tube.
+Detach the rear cables from the keel tube. - 5.
+Dismount the control bar apex assembly from the keel tube.
+Unbolt the hang point tower with a spreader bar and a hang loop from the keel tube and slide it forward, along the keel. - 6.
+Dismount the downtube fitting-side wire connections, remove the side wires and pass them through the holes inside of the sail.

-Reassemble the hardware removed onto the bolts in the original order so that it doesn't get lost.
+Reassemble the hardware removed in its place in the original order so that it doesn't get lost.
 All disassembled assemblies on the glider must be reassembled in the proper order and orientation.

-7. Slide the sail slightly forward and get the nose of the frame out through the nose hole of the sail.
+- 7. Slide the sail slightly forward and get the nose of the frame out through the nose hole of the sail.
 Now slide the complete frame out through the open center zipper.
-If you encounter resistance, stop and find out what is hanging up.

-8. If you need to send the sail to the factory for repair, remove the Mylar inserts and the transverse battens.
+If you encounter resistance, stop and find out what is hanging up. - 8.
+If you need to send the sail to the factory for repair, remove the Mylar inserts and the transverse battens.
 The Mylar insert is to remove from the front end of the Mylar pocket.
-It helps to secure the opposite end of the sail to something solid, so that you can lay the leading edge out straight and pull the Mylar straight out of the pocket.

-9. Fold and pack up the sail carefully if you plan to ship it in for repair.
+It helps to secure the opposite end of the sail to something solid, so that you can lay the leading edge out straight and pull the Mylar straight out of the pocket. - 9.
+Fold and pack up the sail carefully if you plan to ship it in for repair.
 Be sure to include written instructions of what you want done, your name and a phone number.